TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Object Placement Puzzles.md

 * *Constraint*:  A star is visible from the black cell, if there is a straight orthogonal path to the star (i.e., horizontal or vertical)
 * *Constraint*: Black cells block visibility.

+### Chocona
+* *Goal*: Shade some cells in the grid
+* *Constraint*: A cell with a number indicates how many cells in the region must be shaded.
+* *Constraint*: Regions without numbers mean any number of cells may be blackened
+* *Constraint*: Black cells must form rectangles independent of region borders.
+* *Constraint*: Black rectangles are not orthogonally adjacent.

+### Dosun-Fuwari
+* *Goal*: Place one black and one white circle in each region.
+* *Constraint*: White circles (Balloons) must be placed either
+	* Into the top cell of the grid
+	* Into the cell right under black cells on the grid
+	* Under other white circles.
+* *Constraint*: Black circles (Iron balls) must be placed either
+	* Into the bottom cell of the grid.
+	* On the cell right over black cells on the grid.
+	* Over other black circles.

 ### Fill-a-Pix
 * *Goal*: Shade some cells on the board.
 The solved board will form a picture.
 * *Constraint*: The cells with clues represent how many of the nine squares around it (including itself) should be filled in.